KTH/devops-course/README.md

 * Seminar slots are used to present and discuss the "demo" and "scientific paper" tasks.
 They are given in person and correspond to the weekly topics as outlined in the schedule.
 * Seminar slots are not mandatory, but you have to be present to present the tasks you proposed.
-* Active participation (and therefore attendance) in all but one seminars covering the topics of weeks 2 to 7 is required if you are aiming for an A.
+* Active participation (and therefore attendance) in all but one seminars between 10/09 and 14/10, covering the topics of weeks 2 to 7, is required if you are aiming for an A.

 **Examinations**: Some tasks require physical presence (demo, scientific paper), others do not (project, open-source, feedback).